 Robin is on the Rape and Serious Sexual Offences (RASSO) panel and CPS Serious Crime Panel at Grade 4.
 Between 2011 and 2013 he was instructed as leading counsel to the, then, largest cash for crash case in the country, prosecuting over 70 individuals.

-Robin has substantial experience representing police officers, prison officers, lawyers and court officials before their professional body or in criminal courts.
-He has defended police officers facing corruption and misconduct allegations as well as data protection offences.
-He has prosecuted and defended trademark, counterfeiting and other consumer offences across the UK for councils and private prosecutors.
+Robin Patton has substantial experience representing police officers, prison officers, lawyers and court officials before their professional body or in criminal courts.
+Robin has defended police officers facing corruption and misconduct allegations as well as data protection offences.
+Robin has prosecuted and defended trademark, counterfeiting and other consumer offences across the UK for councils and private prosecutors.
 Additionally, Robin has a discrete interest in and undertakes employment law cases relating to discrimination cases.

 Robin has particular interest and experience in dealing with cybercrime cases or cases with complex data or scientific issues – he has appeared in numerous “cold case” DNA cases and in the “Threatkrew” hacking case (1.3 million pages of evidence).
 His experience with complex medical evidence has led to Robin being instructed in inquests arising out of hospital deaths.

 Robin is currently instructed in substantial fraud, sexual abuse, drugs and human trafficking cases involving complex data.